Warboys: Government

 As a civil parish, Warboys has a parish council.
 The parish council is elected by the residents of the parish who have registered on the electoral roll; the parish council is the lowest tier of government in England.
 A parish council is responsible for providing and maintaining a variety of local services including allotments and a cemetery; grass cutting and tree planting within public open spaces such as a village green or playing fields.
 The parish council reviews all planning applications that might affect the parish and makes recommendations to Huntingdonshire District Council, which is the local planning authority for the parish.
 The parish council also represents the views of the parish on issues such as local transport, policing and the environment.
 The parish council raises its own tax to pay for these services, known as the parish precept, which is collected as part of the council tax.
 The parish council consists of fifteen elected councillors and has a parish clerk.
 The parish precept for the financial year ending 31 March 2015 was £86, 140.

 Warboys was in the historic and administrative county of Huntingdonshire until 1965.
 From 1965, the village was part of the new administrative county of Huntingdon and Peterborough.
 Then in 1974, following the Local Government Act 1972, Warboys became a part of the county of Cambridgeshire.

 The second tier of local government is Huntingdonshire District Council, which is a non-metropolitan district of Cambridgeshire and has its headquarters in Huntingdon.
 Huntingdonshire District Council has 52 councillors representing 29 district wards.
 Huntingdonshire District Council collects the council tax, and provides services such as building regulations, local planning, environmental health, leisure and tourism.
 Warboys is a part of the district ward of Warboys and Bury and is represented on the district council by two councillors.
 District councillors serve for four-year terms following elections to Huntingdonshire District Council.

 For Warboys the highest tier of local government is Cambridgeshire County Council, which has administration buildings in Cambridge.
 The county council provides county-wide services such as major road infrastructure, fire and rescue, education, social services, libraries and heritage services.
 Cambridgeshire County Council consists of 69 councillors representing 60 electoral divisions.
 Warboys is part of the electoral division of Warboys and Upwood and is represented on the county council by one councillor.

-At Westminster Warboys is in the parliamentary constituency of North West Cambridgeshire, and elects one Member of Parliament (MP) by the first past the post system of election.
-Warboys is represented in the House of Commons by Shailesh Vara (Conservative).
-Shailesh Vara has represented the constituency since 2005.
-The previous member of parliament was Brian Mawhinney (Conservative) who represented the constituency between 1997 and 2005.
+At Westminster, Warboys is in the parliamentary constituency of Huntingdon, and elects one Member of Parliament (MP) by the first past the post system of election.
+Warboys is represented in the House of Commons by Ben Obese-Jecty (Conservative).
+Prior to the 2023 boundary review, Warboys was part of North West Cambridgeshire and represented in parliament by Shailesh Vara.